suyiinang/website/content/posts/projects/exploratory/hotel-booking.md

 *Figure 23*

 # Customer demographics
+### 4.3 Couples cancels the most
-# 4.3 Couples accounted for ~70% of bookings, but form the biggest group to cancel for City Hotel.
+Couples accounted for ~70% of bookings, but form the biggest group to cancel for City Hotel.

 {{< img src="/posts/projects/exploratory/images/fig25.png" align="left" >}}
 *Figure 24*